 - Always operate this instrument at room temperature between 41°F and 104°F (5°C to 40°C).
-Allow sufficient air circulation by leaving at least 6 inches (15 cm) of clearance around the instrument. - DO NOT overfill the bath.
-Overflowing liquid may damage the electrical system.
+Allow sufficient air circulation by leaving at least 6 inches (15 cm) of clearance around the instrument. - When filling the tank, ensure the heating coils are completely covered.
+DO NOT fill above the stir baffle (see Figure 1, on page 13). - DO NOT overfill the bath.
+Overflowing fluid may damage the electrical system.
 Be sure to allow for thermal expansion of the fluid as the bath temperature increases.
-See Section 5.3, Bath Preparation and Filling, for specific instructions. - Read Section 6, Bath Use, before placing the unit into service. - DO NOT change the values of the bath calibration constants from the factory set values.
-The correct setting of these parameters is important to the safety and proper operation of the unit. - The refrigeration may be damaged or the lifetime shortened if the set-point temperature is set above 60°C for more than one hour with the refrigeration manually on.
-Ensure that the refrigeration is off when the unit is used above 60°C. - The Factory Reset Sequence should be performed only by authorized personnel if no other action is successful in correcting a malfunction.
-You must have a copy of the most recent Report of Test to restore the test parameters. - DO NOT operate this instrument in an excessively wet, oily, dusty, or dirty environment. - The unit is a precision instrument.
-Although it has been designed for optimum durability and trouble free operation, it must be handled with care.
-Position the unit before the tank is filled with fluid.
-Use the handles provided to move the unit.
-Due to the weight of the compressor, it may require two people to safely move the bath.
-If two people are used, place one person in the front and one person in the back of the unit, carefully slide hands under the unit and lift in unison.
-Do not move a unit filled with fluid. - Most probes have handle temperature limits.
+See Section 5.5, Bath Preparation and Filling, for specific instructions. - Regardless of the fluid used, DO NOT exceed the recommended fluid viscosity. - Read Section 6, Bath Use, before placing the unit into service. - DO NOT turn on the bath without fluid in the tank and the heating coils fully immersed.
+See Section 7.3.1, Fluid Expansion Reservoir, for information on fluid expansion reservoir use. - DO NOT change the values of the bath calibration constants from the factory set values.
+The correct setting of these parameters is important to the safety and proper operation of the unit. - The Factory Reset Sequence should be performed only by authorized personnel if no other action is successful in correcting a malfunction.
+You must have a copy of the most recent Report of Test to restore the test parameters. - DO NOT operate this instrument in an excessively wet, oily, dusty, or dirty environment.
+Silicone oils require additional ventilation to prevent an oily, dirty environment.

+- Silicon oil can condense on the bath during normal operation.
+See Section 12, Maintenance, for cleaning instructions. - Most probes have handle temperature limits.
 Be sure that the probe handle temperature limit is not exceeded in the air above the instrument. - The instrument and any thermometer probes used with it are sensitive instruments that can be easily damaged.
 Always handle these devices with care.
 Do not allow them to be dropped, struck, stressed, or overheated.